 Let dough stand in a warm place until it doubles in volume (it should not spring back when pressed), about 1 hour.
 Butter two 4 1/2-by-8 1/2-inch loaf pans.
 Punch down dough; divide in half.

 Shape 1 dough half into an 8 1/2-inch-long rectangle (about 1/2 inch thick).
 Fold long sides of dough in to middle, overlapping slightly.
 Press seam to seal.
 Transfer dough, seam side down, to pan.
 Repeat with remaining dough.
-Brush tops of loaves with egg wash (beaten egg white mixed with water), not butter, and sprinkle with caraway seeds.
+Brush tops of loaves with egg wash (beaten egg white mixed with water), and sprinkle with caraway seeds.
 Preheat oven to 450 degrees.
 Drape loaves with plastic.
 Let stand until dough rises about 1 inch above tops of pans, 45 minutes to 1 hour.
 Reduce oven temperature to 400 degrees.
 Bake, rotating pans after 20 minutes, until tops are golden brown, about 45 minutes.
 Transfer to wire racks.
 Let cool slightly; turn out loaves.
 Let cool completely before slicing.